How to Cut Corners and Get Bounded Convex Curvature: Algorithm

 We have now proved the following theorem.

-\begin{theorem} Given a simply-connected open region $\PP_1$ bounded by a curvilinear polygon consisting of $n$ line segments and circular arcs, there is a unique maximum set $\QQ\subseteq\overline{\PP_1}$ of bounded convex curvature which contains every set $\QQ'\subseteq\overline{\PP_1}$ of bounded convex curvature. $\partial\QQ$ consists of $O(n)$ line segments and circular arcs, and Algorithm \ref{roundAlg} computes $\QQ$ in $O(n)$ iterations. \end{theorem}
+\begin{theorem} Given a curvilinear region $\PP_1$ bounded by $n$ line segments and circular arcs, there is a unique maximum set $\QQ\subseteq\PP_1$ of bounded convex curvature which contains every set $\QQ'\subseteq\PP_1$ of bounded convex curvature.
+At any time during the execution of Algorithm~\ref{roundAlg}, the boundary $\partial\PP$ consists of $O(n)$ line segments and circular arcs, and the algorithm returns the result $\QQ$ after $O(n)$ iterations. \end{theorem}